DeepFWI: Identifying Bug-Sensitive Warnings with Multi-Modal Code-Warning Semantics: related work

-Most existing work on reducing false alarms focus on using feature involved in many aspects of warnings, code, and history information to predict actionable warnings.
-For example, Heckman et al. employed 51 features and evaluated 15 machine learning methods to achieve high accuracy ~\cite{Heckman}.
-Kim et al. used software change history to prioritize warning categories and proposed an algorithm for warning category prioritizing~\cite{Kim,Kim2}.
-Liang et al. proposed 3 impact factors as features on a new heuristic for identifying actionable warnings~\cite{Liang}.
-Ruthruff et al. applied a screening method on existing logistic regression models to achieve a cost-effectively built prediction model to predict actionable warnings.
-Hanam et. al proposed a method to distinguish actionable warnings by finding alerts with similar code patterns~\cite{Hanam}.
-Based on these methods and features, Wang et al. proposed a ``Golden Feature'' of 23 key attributes to achieve an AUC over 0.95 using linear SVM~\cite{golden,Yang}.
-However, Kang et al. found that there are leaked features and data duplication in the data, which can lead to a sudden drop in effectiveness~\cite{kang}.
-Moreover, Tu et al. tried to unlock the semi-supervised method for actionable warning verification.
-They proposed FRUGAL, a tuned semi-supervised method that executes on a simple optimization policy and outperforms the supervised learning methods for actionable warning verification.
+Most existing work on reducing false alarms focuses on using features involved in many aspects of warnings, code, and history information to predict warnings.
+Muske \etal provided a systematic survey of the post-processing of the warnings of ASATs~\cite{Muske}.
+For example, Heckman \etal employed 51 features and evaluated 15 machine learning \revise{approaches} to achieve high accuracy ~\cite{Heckman}.
+Kim \etal used software change history to prioritize warning categories and proposed an algorithm for warning category prioritizing~\cite{rank2,rank3}.
+Liang \etal proposed 3 impact factors as features on a new heuristic for identifying actionable warnings~\cite{Liang}.
+Ruthruff \etal applied a screening \revise{approach} on existing logistic regression models to achieve a cost-effectively built prediction model to predict actionable warnings.
+Hanam et. al proposed a \revise{approach} to distinguish actionable warnings by finding alerts with similar code patterns~\cite{Hanam}.
+Based on these \revise{approaches} and features, Wang \etal proposed a ``Golden Feature'' of 23 key attributes to achieve an AUC over 0.95 using linear SVM~\cite{golden,Yang}.
+However, Kang \etal found that there are leaked features and data duplication in the data, which can lead to a sudden drop in effectiveness~\cite{kang}.
+Moreover, Tu \etal tried to unlock the semi-supervised \revise{approach} for actionable warning identification.
+They proposed FRUGAL, a tuned semi-supervised \revise{approach} that executes on a simple optimization policy and outperforms the supervised learning \revise{approaches} for actionable warning identification.
 In addition, there is also another study to verify warnings at a function level.
-Kharkar et al. proposed a transformer-based learning approach to identify the false alarm on ASATs Infer~\cite{Kharkar}.
+Kharkar \etal proposed a transformer-based learning approach to identify the false alarm on ASATs Infer~\cite{Kharkar}.
+Our work differs from the above studies by focusing on a finer granularity and considering multi-modal semantics with deep learning.

-Our work is quite different from theirs: (1) We focus on a new concept: bug-sensitive warnings, a finer granularity.
-Compared with existing methods, our method verifies warnings sensitive to bug fixing and can reduce labour costs on bug finding.
-(2) Compared to the feature-based method, our approach does not require manual extraction of semantics but aims to extract semantics by deep learning method automatically.
-Compared to the transformer-based method, our method considered more semantics in warnings while they ignored the semantics of warnings.
-(3) Our method applied a larger dataset and extensive adaptability on wider projects instead of specific projects.
-We collected a dataset with 280,273 warnings including 20,100 bug-sensitive warnings on 32.1k real-world projects.
-This dataset is 10 times larger than the existing one.